MarouaneMr/comp_vision/README.md

 - Ensure you are in a setting with proper lighting conditions for more accuracy in the hand detection

 ## Technical explanations and discoveries
+### Hand Tracking and Landmark Detection
+The core of this project relies on hand tracking and landmark detection.
+We utilize the MediaPipe library to detect hand landmarks accurately.
+Each detected hand landmark represents a key point on the hand, enabling precise tracking of hand movements and gestures.
+### Cursor Control and Interpolation
+To ensure smooth and natural cursor movement, we employ linear interpolation (lerp) between the current cursor position and the target position calculated based on hand landmarks.
+This technique helps in achieving fluid cursor movement across the screen, enhancing user experience.
+### Gesture Recognition
+Gesture recognition plays a vital role in interpreting user intentions from hand movements.
+By analyzing the relative positions of hand landmarks and finger configurations, we can identify gestures such as zooming, dragging, and cursor movement.
+This process involves defining thresholds and conditions for recognizing specific gestures reliably. (done in the Control class).
+### Real-Time Feedback and Responsiveness
+One of the key challenges in developing this system is achieving real-time feedback and responsiveness.
+We continuously monitor hand movements captured by the webcam and update the cursor position or perform actions promptly based on detected gestures.
+Optimizing the processing pipeline and minimizing latency are crucial for delivering a seamless user experience.